 A pastry brush is an essential pie baking tool and what you need to brush egg wash on pie dough, for that beautifully shiny golden crust.
 Brushing on an egg wash also helps seal the dough into itself, so it serves a functional purpose as well as an aesthetic one.

-You’ll also use a pastry brush to brush melted butter on dinner rolls, and buttermilk on biscuits; and when you make homemade caramel candies, puff pastry, pastry braids, biscotti, scones, croissant bread, berry cobbler… the list goes on!
+You’ll also use a pastry brush to brush melted butter on dinner rolls, and buttermilk on biscuits; and when you make homemade caramel candies, homemade puff pastry, pastry braids, biscotti, scones, croissant bread, berry cobbler… the list goes on!

 I have both types of pastry brushes, but I really like this silicone brush because it can go in the dishwasher.